shabin5785/LearnAngularJS/Doc_1.md

 - For Two-Way-Binding to work, you need to enable the ngModel  directive.
 This is done by adding the FormsModule  to the imports[]  array in the AppModule.
 You then also need to add the import from @angular/forms  in the app.module.ts file: import { FormsModule } from '@angular/forms';

+**Directives**
+They are instruction to dom from angular.
+Like add the component (app-server) or ngif etc. Components are kind of directives.
+Typically directives are added as attributes

+Directives add behaviour to an existing DOM element.
+One example use case for @Directive would be to add a highlight on mouse hover.
+A component, rather than adding behaviour to an existing DOM element, actually creates it's own view (hierarchy of DOM elements) with attached behaviour.
+Write a component when you want to create a reusable set of DOM elements of UI with custom behaviour.
+Write a directive when you want to write reusable behaviour to supplement existing DOM elements.

+A component is a directive-with-a-template and the @Component decorator is actually a @Directive decorator extended with template-oriented features.

+- Directives with * at beginnig are structural directives.
+They can modify the dom by either adding or removing components.